zesty-co/terraform-kompass-compute/README.md

 }
 ```

-The `helm_values_yaml` can be also accessed using the `terraform_remote_state` data source if you want to access it from a separate terraform module.
+The `helm_values_yaml` can also be accessed using the `terraform_remote_state` data source if you want to access it from a separate terraform module.

-The `helm_values_yaml` from ECR module contains the ECR Pull-Through Cache Rules configuration,
-and has the following structure:
+The `helm_values_yaml` from ECR module contains the ECR pull through cache rules configuration, and has the following structure:

 ```yaml
 cachePullMappings: